 You can tell if your partner is or isn’t saying everything they are feeling or thinking.
 You prod for more information and try to make them feel comfortable sharing everything.

-You can talk about just about anything, at most any time.
+You can talk about almost anything, at most any time of day or night.
 Late-night talks are normal for you.
 You don’t just “talk,” but you really share.
 There is plenty of back and forth rather than just one person dominating the conversation.